CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 ### View All EVPN Sessions on a VNI

-You can view the attributes of all of the EVPN sessions for a given VNI using the NetQ UI or NetQ CLI.
+You can view the attributes of all EVPN sessions for a given VNI using the NetQ UI or NetQ CLI.

 {{< tabs "TabID898" >}}

 {{< tab "NetQ UI" >}}

-You can view all stored attributes of all of the EVPN sessions running networkwide.
+You can view all stored attributes of all EVPN sessions running networkwide.

 To view all session details, open the full screen EVPN Session card and click the **All EVPN Sessions** tab.